Slivo-fr/TranqRotate/README.md

 - Display the frenzy cooldown of each boss
 - Optional automatic backup call when incapacitated
 - Optional automatic timed backup call
+- Prints to chat name and reason of a tranq fail (miss or resist)

 ## Usage